nihaue/TRex/README.md

 If you [fire up a new API App](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-custom-hosted-api/), you can see some of the information contained in the metadata yourself in a nice visual form by going to **/swagger/ui/index**.

-In the example shown in the figure belwo, we find the **Create Message** action with its lovely friendly name being displayed.
+In the example shown in the figure below, we find the **Create Message** action with its lovely friendly name being displayed.

 ![Create Message action shown in Swagger UI](https://raw.githubusercontent.com/nihaue/TRex/master/Docs/Images/CreateMessageSwagger1.png "Create Message action shown in Swagger UI")